 Jack is an award winning documentary filmmaker specializing in scientific and humanitarian expeditions and environmental conservation.
-Drawing from a background in renewable energy and geographic information science, his work is powered by his desire to understand the complex systems that define our world.

 His favorite personal trip was a solo overland journey from Marrakech, Morocco to Seoul, South Korea, inspired by Paul Theroux’s 1975 classic travelogue The Great Railway Bazaar.
 At home, Jack enjoys backcountry skiing, hunting, flying hot air balloons, growing orchids, and seeing Grateful Dead and bluegrass shows.